 Chelsea M. Magin, PhD

-Dr. Magin is the principal investigator of the Bio-Inspired Pulmonary Engineering Laboratory at the University of Colorado, Anschutz Medical Campus.
-She has extensive experience in the conception, development and translation of medical devices.
-As the Director of Product Development for Sharklet Technologies, Inc. she led a research and development team that designed medical devices that use the bio-inspired Sharklet surface texture to control biological adhesion.
-Dr. Magin earned her BS with highest distinction in Materials Science and Engineering from the University of Florida in 2006 with internship experience at Kimberly-Clark Corporation.
+As the Director of Product Development for Sharklet Technologies, Inc. I led a research and development team that designed medical devices that use the Sharklet surface texture to control biological adhesion.
+I earned my BS with highest distinction in Materials Science and Engineering from the University of Florida in 2006 with internship experience at Kimberly-Clark Corporation.
 This was followed by an MS and PhD in Biomedical Engineering from the University of Florida with Dr. Anthony Brennan in 2008 and 2010, respectively.
-Her doctoral research focused on developing biomaterials to control adhesion of both marine fouling organisms and mammalian cells.
-During her graduate work Dr. Magin was both a University of Florida Alumni Fellow and a Clare-Booth Luce Graduate Fellow.
-She completed an NIH Postdoctoral Fellowship at the University of Colorado at Boulder in the Anseth Research Group where she developed user-controlled, dynamically tunable biomaterials to study mesenchymal stem cell differentiation, and the progression of heart disease in a valvular interstitial cell model.
+My doctoral research focused on developing biomaterials to control adhesion of both marine fouling organisms and mammalian cells.
+During my graduate work I was both a University of Florida Alumni Fellow and a Clare-Booth Luce Graduate Fellow.
+I also completed an NIH Postdoctoral Fellowship at the University of Colorado, Boulder in the Anseth Research Group where I developed user-controlled, dynamically tunable biomaterials to study mesenchymal stem cell differentiation, and the progression of heart disease.

 In my free time I love cycling, throwing pottery and enjoying the gorgeous Colorado open spaces.